 Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

-At 6'5" 240 lbs with 63 tackles, 17 TFL, and 8 sacks, Tisdall has the prototypical EDGE frame and elite disruption production to be a legitimate D1 prospect.
-The absence of verified athletic testing and camp offers is the only thing keeping him from being a consensus top prospect — one strong camp circuit could change everything.
+At 6'5" 240 with 63 tackles, 17 TFL, and 8 sacks, Tisdall has the ideal EDGE frame and production to project as a legitimate D1 pass rusher.
+Needs verified athletic testing to unlock his ceiling, but the size-production combination is rare — a strong camp circuit could catapult his recruitment.

 Tisdall is a physically imposing EDGE prospect with prototypical size (6'5" 240) and an outstanding junior stat line (17 TFL, 8 sacks).
 His combination of length, motor, hand usage, and pass rush moves gives him a clear FCS ceiling with G5 upside if verified athletic testing confirms his reported movement skills.
 The biggest gap in his profile is the absence of timed measurables and the lack of any D1 offers to date -- a strong camp circuit performance this offseason could change his recruitment dramatically.